What Are the Latest Roblox Platform Updates in April 2026?

 What are the most significant Roblox platform updates, announcements, or developer news from the last 24 hours?

-Roblox announced several significant platform updates on April 10, 2026, marking one of the most feature-dense update cycles in recent months.
-According to recent posts on the Roblox Developer Forum, the flagship releases include the full launch of the Character Controller Library, native Robux payment support for in-experience subscriptions, and Avatar Makeup as a new marketplace category.
+Roblox announced several significant platform updates on April 10-15, 2026, marking one of the most feature-dense update cycles in recent months.
+According to recent posts on the Roblox Developer Forum, the flagship releases include the full launch of the Character Controller Library, native Robux payment support for in-experience subscriptions, the upcoming Roblox Plus subscription service launching April 30, Avatar Makeup as a new marketplace category, new publishing requirements and evaluation processes for games, and blisteringly fast CSG replication with delta updates.

-These updates represent Roblox's continued investment in both developer tools and avatar customization.
-For game developers, the Character Controller Library fundamentally changes how character movement is implemented.
-For creators and players, Avatar Makeup opens new monetization opportunities and personalization options.
+These updates represent Roblox's continued investment in both developer tools and avatar customization, alongside significant changes to platform policies and performance optimization.
+For game developers, the Character Controller Library fundamentally changes how character movement is implemented, while the new Animation Graph System provides advanced animation capabilities.
+The CSG delta updates deliver substantial performance improvements for solid modeling workflows.
+For creators and players, Avatar Makeup opens new monetization opportunities and personalization options, and Roblox Plus introduces a platform-wide subscription model.
 Understanding these changes helps you stay competitive whether you're building games or creating avatar items.

 What Is the Character Controller Library and Why Does It Matter?